-We also get to share Halloween and collect candy and dress up.
-I love their son and friends costumes!
+We got a chance to enjoy Halloween, collect candy and dress up.
+I loved their son and his friend’s costumes!
 Especially in light of the US election this week.

-Now a tip for all travellers is go on-line to eBay or a coupon site first.
-We hadn’t planned this leg of our trip, but could have saved $65 if we did.They sell for about $2 a kids pass.
-I use my Australian Roadside Assist card = AAA in USA and I get 10% off.
+Now a tip for all travellers is this: Go online to eBay or a coupon site first.
+We hadn’t planned this leg of our trip but could have saved $65 if we did.They sell kids’ pass for about $2.
+I used my Australian Roadside Assist card = AAA in the USA and I get 10% off.
 This also works for hotels.

 Explorason loves the Lego cars.
 Funny as he causes a crash driving on the left.
 So I yell for him to “drive American” and all the parents laugh!

-There are many moving and musical Lego displays.
+There are many moving, musical Lego displays.
 We love this Mexican one.